openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 The '``llvm.stackrestore``' intrinsic is used to restore the state of the function stack to the state it was in when the corresponding :ref:`llvm.stacksave <int_stacksave>` intrinsic executed.
 This is useful for implementing language features like scoped automatic variable sized arrays in C99.
+The address space should typically be the :ref:`alloca address space <alloca_addrspace>`.

 Semantics:
 """"""""""